 Investment clock positioning

-As at June 2022.
+As at November 2023.
 Source: RLAM.
 For illustrative purposes only.
-Trails show monthly readings based on global growth and inflation indicators.
+Trail shows monthly readings based on global growth and inflation indicators.
 Yellow dot is the current reading.
-Faint trail represents a positive scenario for future readings taking the corona virus impact into account.